-Once the places have been registered, each participant will have an account created on the eDofE online management tool to track and log Award progress, and Welcome Packs will be sent out by post.
+Once the places have been registered, each participant will have an account created on the eDofE online management tool to track and log Award progress.
+Welcome packs will be sent directly to participants once registered on eDofE.

 Expeditions are a great opportunity for young people to choose where and how to travel, from kayaking around Iceland’s West Fjords to cycling through the Swiss Alps.
 However, all DofE qualifying expeditions must be assessed by a DofE accredited expedition assessor.

 Leaders who wish to become a DofE accredited expedition assessor need to attend the EAAS training course, and will need to fill out an application form to gain a place.
 Please be aware that applications to the EAAS training course have to be approved by Scouts Scotland.
 You can download our guidance on the process to find out more.

 The DofE is responsible for ensuring that their programmes offer young people the chance to experience new activities, grow in confidence and develop useful skills for life and work in a non-competitive environment.
 They have introduced a number of permanent changes to Bronze-level programmes.

 As a DofE Approved Activity Provider, Scout Adventures Lochgoilhead can support or manage bronze, silver and gold DofE expeditions.